Kinematics of Galactic Centre clouds shaped by shear-seeded solenoidal turbulence: Simulation setup

 \section{Simulation setup}

-We use the high-density (HDens) tidally-virialised simulation from \citet{Dale2019} (see their sect.~3 and tab.~1). \citet{Kruijssen2019} and \citet{Petkova2021} selected this particular model to represent the Brick as it best matches the properties of the cloud (i.e. size, column density and velocity dispersion).
+We use the high-density (HDens) tidally-virialised simulation from \citet{Dale2019} (see their sect.~3 and tab.~1). \citet{Kruijssen2019} and \citet{Petkova2023} selected this particular model to represent the Brick as its initial conditions best match the cloud's size and mass.
+Furthermore, \citet{Kruijssen2019} showed that this simulation naturally reproduces other properties of the Brick, such as its column density and velocity dispersion (see their fig.~5).
+Additionally, \citet{Petkova2023} found similarities in the substrucure of the simulation and the real cloud in terms of their fractal dimension and spatial power spectra.
+Within this paper we expand the existing analysis of this simulation by performing a kinematic comparison to the Brick.
+In order to evaluate the importance of the initially assumed velocity field, we also repeat the analysis for the HDens self-virialised simulation from \citet{Dale2019} (see Appendix~\ref{sec:svir}).

 The simulation is performed with the smoothed particle hydrodynamics (SPH) code \textsc{gandalf} \citep{Hubber2018}.
-The simulation is three-dimensional, unmagnetised, and assumes an isothermal equation of state with temperature $65~{\rm K}$ \citep{Ao2013,Ginsburg2016,Krieger2017} and a mean molecular weight $\mu=2.35$, corresponding to fully molecular gas.
+The simulation is three-dimensional, unmagnetised, and assumes an isothermal equation of state with temperature $65~{\rm K}$ \citep[consistent with the observed range for the Brick, e.g.][]{Ao2013,Ginsburg2016,Krieger2017} and a mean molecular weight $\mu=2.35$, corresponding to fully molecular gas.
 Self-gravity of the gas is included, whereas the field stars are included in the background potential (see below).
 The cloud is initialised as a sphere with total mass $\sim 4.5 \times 10^5~\rm{M}_{\odot}$ and $10^6$ SPH particles.
 The initial velocity field is turbulent with a power spectrum $P(k) \propto k^{-4}$, and virial parameter $\alpha_{\rm vir} = 3.2$.
 These initial conditions are selected from a set of randomly generated velocity fields to have negative spin angular momentum with respect to the orbital motion, consistent with the shear observed upstream from the Brick.

 The simulated cloud is evolved on an eccentric orbit around the Galactic Centre starting $0.41~{\rm Myr}$ before the pericentre passage (see fig.~3 of \citealt{Kruijssen2019}) in the gravitational potential described in Appendix~A of \cite{Kruijssen2015}, which is based on the photometric model of \cite{Launhardt2002}.
 Since no turbulence driving is included, the initial turbulent velocity field of the cloud is quickly dissipated \citep[on a timescale $\approx 0.56~{\rm Myr}$;][]{Kruijssen2019}.
 Turbulence is generated during the simulation through gravitational collapse and shearing motions.
 Due to the lack of sufficient pressure support, the cloud fragments and forms sink particles (with threshold density of $\rho_{\rm sink}=10^{-17} \mathrm{g~cm}^{-3}$).
 By the time the present-day position of the Brick is reached (after 0.74~Myr of evolution), $\sim 55\%$ of the gas mass is transformed into sink particles.